Envirometrix/PredictiveSoilMapping/main.md

 #>            22
 ```

-We can now test fitting a MLA i.e. a random forest model using four covariate layers (parent material map, elevation, TWI and Aster thermal band):
+We can now test fitting a MLA i.e. a random forest model using four covariate layers (parent material map, elevation, TWI and ASTER thermal band):

 ```r